hampel/envroute/README.md

 be loaded whenever you visit a URL starting with `/foo`.

 **Note** the APP_ENV setting in the .env file is ignored when using this package.

+### Autoloading ###

+To set up autoloading of your package files, edit the `config/envroute.php`, configuration file to add the path to your package.
+The list of packages is an array, with each key corresponding to the environment route we set up in the previous step.

+    :::php
+    'packages' => [

+    	'foo' => [
+    		'path' => base_path() . '/packages/foo',
+    	],

+    ],

+In the above example, we have a package named 'foo' (this doesn't have to correspond to the actual package name we are testing - but it does have to correspond to the name of the route prefix).
+We define our route prefix for testing as `/foo` and a corresponding environment file `.foo.env`.

+Our configuration tells the autoloader that the foo package is being developed in the folder `/packages/foo` and once we have run `composer update` in this folder to load all package dependencies and create the autoload file, our package is ready for testing.

+### Service Providers ###

+If your package has service providers which need to be loaded, add them to a `providers` array key in the configuration.
+For example:

+    :::php
+    'packages' => [

+    	'foo' => [
+    		'path' => base_path() . '/packages/foo',

+    		'providers' => [
+    			'FooInc\Foo',
+    		],
+    	],
+    ],